 What we seek to accomplish

-Open science refers to a process by which research data, methods, and findings are made accessible and available to all — regardless of affiliation — free of charge.
-Templeton World Charity Foundation supports open science and open access to research for two reasons.
+Open research refers to a process by which research data, methods, and findings are made accessible and available to all — regardless of affiliation — free of charge.
+Templeton World Charity Foundation supports open research and open access to research for two reasons.

 First, we seek to support discovery science within Sir John Templeton’s mandate — using science to understand the deepest realities of human nature and the physical world.
 Such research can have a significant impact, but only if it can earn the trust of the broader scientific community.
 This is particularly vital for projects that aim to make impactful or contrarian discoveries because they carry a higher burden of proof.